 Hello, I’m Dr. Michael Snyder.
 I’m a board-certified general surgeon.
-I’m a specialist in the area of bariatric surgery and I’m the medical director of the bariatric program at Rose Medical Center and my foundation is throughout all of HealthONE in the Denver metropolitan area.
+I’m a specialist in the area of bariatric surgery and I’m the medical director of the bariatric program at HCA HealthONE Rose and my foundation is throughout all of HealthONE in the Denver metropolitan area.
 A critical component of considering bariatric surgery is it beneficial and what are the outcomes?
 Is it beneficial?
 Let’s talk the easy ones.

 And this is not a weight number, this is a life number.
 Your weight affects what you do, how you do it, and what you’re comfortable doing.
 And most people that see me have accommodated so much, they may even have lost sight of that.
 They may even have lost sight of the fact that they think about where they’re going park more than they probably should.
 They may have lost sight of the fact that the seat extender on the airline is something that’s part of their life.
 They may have lost sight of the fact that they wouldn’t even consider shopping in the mall ’cause most of the stores don’t accommodate them.
 They may not even consider the fact that they no longer want to or are comfortable going on a rollercoaster with the grandkids ’cause they’re not sure they’ll fit.
 They may not even consider the fact that they think about their weight in terms of a lot of the mechanics and life of what they do.
 So, is there a benefit?